fisnikmustafa/ML-2025/README.md

 - After matching the data, the script merges relevant columns from `dataset2` with `dataset1` based on the nearest neighbor results.
 - Outliers are detected and removed using the IQR method for `BMI`, `Blood Pressure Systolic`, and `Blood Pressure Diastolic`.

-Outlier visualization using box plots:
+Outliers visualization using box plots:

  ![Outliers](outliers.png)

 ### 4. Encoding & Feature Engineering